alvivar/openai-chat/README.md

     variable.

 ```
-OPENAI_ORGANIZATION=org-aQ975daacbuA9nbD
-OPENAI_API_KEY=sk-jOaNijiBAR1lWV9pKn6IuB8MIHT0p38R
+OPENAI_ORGANIZATION=org-YVE5NzVkYWFjYnVB
+OPENAI_API_KEY=sk-ak9hTmlqaUJBUjFsV1Y5cEtuNkl1QjhN
 ```

 ## To do

--   Different conversations on different logs
+-   Separate different conversations into different logs.
--   An argument should represent the amount of previous messages sent to give more contexts
+-   Include an argument to represent the number of previous messages sent to provide more context.
--   Handle OpenAI API errors
+-   Handle OpenAI API errors.
--   Prompt should be an argument (?)
--   Support other engines by argument
+-   Support other engines through an argument.
--   ENV stuff instead of keys.txt by default